This Insta-Famous Face Mask Is Actually REALLY Good

 Australia is known for three things — gorgeous beaches, kangaroos, and cooler-than-you surfers.
 And while the island country lands on many a bucket list, beauty-wise, we don’t typically give much thought to products sourced from the land down under (mostly because we don't come across them too often).
 That is, until an Australian botanical-infused face mask pops up on our Instagram feed and claims to brighten skin, clean pores, and leave us smooth and lifted — then we’re interested.

-Unlike with the Ikea coffee table or the Walmart swivel chair taking up my Insta ad space (I’m still in the throes of decorating my apartment), I actually stopped scrolling when I saw the one for this bright-blue potted, Aussie-made face mask.
+Unlike with the Ikea coffee table or the Zara coat taking up my Insta ad space (I’m still in the throes of decorating my apartment), I actually stopped scrolling when I saw the one for this bright-blue potted, Aussie-made face mask.

 Advertisement